thilinahat/xpress-req-validator/README.md

 # [LOGO] Request Validator

-Hazzle free middleware to validate all type of requests in a single place as a middleware by respecting the principle of separation of concerns
+Hassle free middleware to validate all type of requests in a single place while respecting the principle of separation of concerns

-[npm] [build-sucess] [coverage-100%] [eslint-pass] [vulnerbaility-0]
+[npm][build-sucess] [coverage-100%][eslint-pass] [vulnerbaility-0]

 ## Introduction

-xpress-req-validator allows developers to handle all request validation tasks in a single place as a middleware by respecting the principle of separation of concerns.
+`xpress-req-validator` allows developers to handle all request validation tasks in a single place as a middleware while respecting the principle of separation of concerns.
-It can be used at app level or router level. xpress-req-validator relies on [Joi](https://github.com/hapijs/joi) (the awsome JSON Schema validator), which is used to define the request validation specs
+It can be used at app level or router level.
+`xpress-req-validator` relies on [Joi](https://github.com/hapijs/joi) (the awsome JSON Schema validator), which is used to define the request validation specs

 ## Table of Contents